Department of Psychiatry

 Admissions are accepted without regard to race, color, national origin, citizenship, alienage, religion, creed, sex, sexual orientation, gender identity or expression, age or disability.

 The 2 South unit offers an integration of medication and intensive individual psychotherapy, group psychotherapy, occupational therapy, family contact and activities within a therapeutic milieu.
-Our services are provided by a team of psychiatric nurses, psychiatrists, social workers, psychologists and occupational therapists.
+Our services are provided by a team of psychiatric nurses, psychiatrists, social workers, a psychologist, a peer specialist and occupational therapists.
 The therapies offered on the inpatient service are designed to be holistic in approach to provide psychoeducation, cognitive and behavioral coping skills and recreation with the goal of improving psychiatric symptoms and supporting recovery-based living.
 Therapy is also designed to improve psychosocial functioning overall, which, beyond alleviation of symptoms, is accomplished through interactional therapies, whose goals are primarily supportive and educative.
 Our framework for treatment is centered upon models of care including trauma-informed and patient-centered approaches.

 BWFH's Inpatient Psychiatry Department can be reached by phone at 617-983-7211 or by fax at 617-983-7812.